-7.3.1 - Portray the performance of the Institution in one area distinctive to its priority and thrust within 200 words
+7.3.1 - Highlight the performance of the institution in an area distinct to its priority and thrust (within a maximum of 200 words)

 - 1. Interdisciplinary Approach: The institute adopt'san interdisciplinary approach to address complex challenges.
 Coursesintegrate knowledge and methodologies from various disciplines, such as mathematics, physics, computer science, and material science, to provide comprehensive solutions.
 This interdisciplinary approach helps students develop a broader perspective and encourages collaboration across different fields. - 2.
 Technological Infrastructure: The institute typically hasstate-of-the-art infrastructure and facilities to support technical education.
-These may include well-equipped laboratories, research centers, computing facilities, specialized software, and advanced equipment.
+These may include well-equipped

+- laboratories, research centers, computing facilities, specialized software, and advanced equipment.
 The availability of such infrastructure enables students and faculty to engage in cutting-edge research and practical learning experiences. - 3.
 Engineering Design and Project-based Learning: The institute incorporate's engineering design and project-based learning into their curriculum.
 Students are engaged in hands-on projects that require them to develop solutions to real-world problems.
 This approach enhances their problem-solving skills, teamwork abilities, and project management capabilities. - 4.
 Emphasis on Mathematics: The institute places a strong emphasis on mathematics and science subjects.
 It provide a rigorous foundation in mathematics, physics, and other scientific disciplines, as these subjects form the basis for understanding engineering principles and theories.

-File Description Documents Appropriate web in the Institutional website No File Uploaded Any other relevant information No File Uploaded
+File Description Documents Appropriate link in the institutional website Nil Any other relevant information No File Uploaded